shreyasbgr/genai-pdf-chatbot/README.md

 5.  **Review Logs**: Observe the terminal where you launched the app for real-time log messages, and check the `logs/` directory for stored log files (`app.log` and its rotations).

-## Technologies Used

-* **Streamlit**: The open-source app framework used to build the interactive web user interface.

-* **LangChain**: A powerful framework that simplifies the development of LLM-powered applications, handling document loading, chunking, retrieval, and conversational memory.

-* **Google Vertex AI**: Google Cloud's enterprise-grade machine learning platform, providing:

-    * **`gemini-2.5-pro`**: A highly capable large language model for generating human-like text responses based on the retrieved context.

-    * **`text-embedding-004`**: A state-of-the-art text embedding model used to convert text into numerical vectors for efficient similarity search.

-* **FAISS**: Facebook AI Similarity Search, an open-source library used here as an efficient in-memory vector store for quick retrieval of relevant document chunks.

-* **Google Cloud Platform**: The foundational cloud infrastructure providing the necessary APIs and ser